 Miri River is the body of water that splits Miri Peninsula and the mainland Miri, flowing out to sea from inland, curving at Lutong Town.
-In one particularly popular but inaccurate online map service, the river is incorrectly marked as Sungai Baong.
-Others references online have confused it with Baram River.
+It is incorrectly marked as Sungai Baong in some online maps, while other references online confused it with Baram River.

 The Piasau Nature Reserve, situated at what was formerly Piasau Camp at the Miri Peninsula, was officially gazetted on 21st June 2014 as a result of public petitioning.